Orchidcat/ThinkBetter/ThinkBetter/Hobbies/bike/BB Height.md

 How far the bottom bracket is above the ground.

-Describes the same thing as [[BB drop]], but varies depending on tyre choice, suspension sag and other factors.
+Describes the same thing as [[BB Drop]], but varies depending on tyre choice, suspension sag and other factors.